 What could be a very difficult and challenging time for you can become a great opportunity, just because you have the ability to change your perspective.
 Make a lobule jump by changing your thoughts and take new action steps to match it.

 Part of our internal struggle is that we grow up learning to think about things a certain way.
 We cling to a lot of our early beliefs even when it is no longer in our best interest to do so.

 Short story: I have a client, a highly successful businessperson with a family of her own, who is now caring for her ailing mother.
 Unfortunately, her mother is overly critical of her.
-There is arn that still values her mother’s opinion more than her own.
+There is a part of her that still values her mother’s opinion more than her own.
 I said to her, “You are 50 years old.
 At some point, you are going to have to decide that your mother’s opinion is just her opinion and you are entitled to one too.
 You have to decide if your opinion is the same as your mother’s or father’s, or if it going to be different.
 My opinion is that you’re a really good person, a really talented person, and a really successful person.”